 Demolishing The Warren Report

 One of my entertainments, from time to time, has been the Kennedy assassination… John Kennedy’s, that is.
-I’m not particularly a fan of mysteries, but once in a while one of them intrigues me, and this is a good one.
+I’m not particularly a fan of mysteries, but once in a while one of them intrigues me.

 So, let’s take a look.